1. User guide

 Transformed versions of the records in |

-In addition to these table types, some partition tables have names that begin
+In addition to these table types, some partition tables have names

-with zzz___
+that begin with zzz___

 .
-It is recommended that these tables not be used directly in
+It is recommended that these tables not be

-queries, and access to them is generally disabled.
+used directly in queries, and access to them is generally disabled.

 1.6.
 User workspaces

-In general, users do not have privileges to modify or create tables in the
+In general, users do not have privileges to modify or create tables in

-has the same name as the user name.
-This can be useful as an area for saving
+workspace.
+The schema has the same name as the user name.
+This can

-the results of queries or importing external data sets.
-For example, the user
+external data sets.
+For example, the user celia

-can create a table in the schema celia
+in the schema celia

 :